eruption-project/eruption/README.md

 | Audio Visualizer 4 | Background | `audioviz4.lua` | Approx 85% done | VU-meter like heartbeat effect                                                                  |
 | Audio Visualizer 5 | Background | `audioviz5.lua` | Approx 75% done | Like Batique, but with additional audio feedback                                                |

-You may combine multiple scripts to so called "effect pipelines".
+You may combine multiple scripts to so called "effect pipelines" using a profile.
-E.g.: You may activate one or more backgrounds, and then stack multiple effects scripts on top of that.
+E.g.: You may use one or more backgrounds, and then stack multiple effects scripts on top of that.

-# Further Information
+# Further Information <a name="info"></a>

 For a documentation of the supported Lua functions and libraries, please refer to the developer documentation [LIBRARY.md](./LIBRARY.md)

-# Contributing
+# Contributing <a name="contributing"></a>

 Contributions are welcome!
 Please see `src/scripts/examples/*.lua` directory for Lua scripting examples.